14 tutorials to make paper roses, free template

 Giant paper roses

-Please check out this post on how to make giant roses from printer paper, including the free templates.
+Please check out this post on how to make giant roses, including the free templates.

 In this video, I used watercolor and oil pastel to color the petals and it’s not good enough.